ruuda/blog/posts/musium.md

 and bringing in more data from other ListenBrainz and Last.fm users is also an option.
 Either way,
-it’s a nice problem to build more intuition for machine learning.
+it’s a nice problem for building more intuition for machine learning.

 ## Inventing wheels is fun!

 I didn’t plan for it from the start, but over the past 11 years,
-I ended up building my own music player.
+I ended up building my own music player, that works exactly the way I want.
 It’s a great side project because it’s so diverse.
 I get to work with audio and digital signal processing.
 I get to implement database-like components